bravoserver/bravo/README.rst

 There's currently no way to "install" Beta.
 The server's main method is in main.py, and you will need Construct (http://construct.wikispaces.com/) and NBT (http://github.com/twoolie/NBT) as well as the more standard Twisted library.
-Twisted is almost certainly available in your distribution, but Construct and NBT will need to be downloaded and installed separately.
-We recommend pip:
+Twisted is almost certainly available in your distribution.
+Construct is available in some distributions, as python-construct or pyconstruct.
+NBT will need to be downloaded and installed separately.
+We highly recommend pip:

 ::